antirez/linenoise/README.markdown

 ## Can a line editing library be 20k lines of code?

 Line editing with some support for history is a really important feature for command line utilities.
-Intead to retype everything again and again It's just much better to hit the up arrow and edit on syntax errors, or in order to try a slightly different command.
+Instead of retyping almost the same stuff again and again it's just much better to hit the up arrow and edit on syntax errors, or in order to try a slightly different command.
 But apparently code dealing with terminals is some sort of Black Magic: readline is 30k lines of code, libedit 20k.
 Is it reasonable to link small utilities to huge libraries just to get a minimal support for line editing?

 It's a matter of coding philosophy.
 For me shipping zero-configuration software is very important.
 Software that just works, uncompressing the tar.gz and typing make.
 Also not enabling line editing if readline is not present in the system is lame: as it is not a blocking requirements many configuration script will just drop the support if you don't have the lib installed.
 The result is a pollution of binaries without line editing support.